 Organic grapes are cultivated in vineyards banning the use of artificial inputs, including synthetic fertilizers, herbicides, fungicides and pesticides.
 In organic vineyards, a bountiful growing year relies instead on maintaining strict standards for soil health-for example, upping biodiversity through crop rotation.

 In the fermenting and bottling phase of winemaking, organic wines cannot contain added sulfites.
-Sulfites—also known as sulfur dioxide, a naturally occurring preservative in most wines and an inherent by-product of alcoholic fermentation—can be manually added by the winemaker to up the sulfite level in their bottle of vino, thereby increasing its lifespan.
-If a winemaker opts to add sulfites, but otherwise follows organic farming practices, the wines can't be labeled "organic."
+Sulfites–also known as sulfur dioxide, a naturally occurring preservative in most wines and an inherent by-product of alcoholic fermentation-can be manually added by the winemaker to up the sulfite level in their bottle of vino, thereby increasing its lifespan.
+If a winemaker opts to add sulfites but otherwise follows organic farming practices, the wines can't be labeled "organic."
 However, they can be classified as wine "made from organic grapes."

 The exception: bottles produced in Europe and Canada, where organic wine standards allow small amounts of added sulfites as long as the total quantity doesn't exceed 100 parts per million (ppm) for reds and 150 ppm for whites.
 (To compare, conventional wine standards in these countries allow sulfite levels up to 150 ppm for red wine and 200 ppm for white.)

-Biodynamic wine adheres to all organic criteria, plus some (or all) of the doctrines established in the late 1920s by Rudolph Steiner, an Austrian philosopher and academic known for exploring the synthesis of science and spirituality.
+Biodynamic wine adheres to all organic criteria, plus some (or all) of the doctrines established in the late 1920s by Rudolf Steiner, an Austrian philosopher and academic known for exploring the synthesis of science and spirituality.
 To put it simply, biodynamics is the practice of viewing the vineyard as an ecological entity regarded from the soil up.

 Like organic wine, "biodynamic" is a registered certification with a definite roster of requirements.
 Wines labeled "biodynamic" will have approved recognition from the Demeter Association, a branch of Demeter International-the nonprofit organized in 1928 following Steiner's first lectures on biodynamics in agriculture.

 Natural winemaking, despite its more recent popularity, is technically the first and oldest method of growing wine.
-However, natural wine is tricky to pinpoint in a single definition; all natural wine follows a similar ethos, but winemakers might vary in their personal codes of conduct.
+However, natural wine is tricky to pinpoint in a single definition; all-natural wine follows a similar ethos, but winemakers might vary in their personal codes of conduct.

 Natural wine-from growing and fermenting to bottling and cellaring-is made entirely without chemical intervention and with the bare minimum of technological manipulation.
 It's as natural as a wine can get, with little to nothing added or subtracted in the vine to vat process.
 To put it very, very simply, it's fermented grape juice and little else.

 But, it's crucial to note that "nonchemical intervention" doesn't mean an absence of intervention entirely.
-Wine growing and winemaking across all categories is precise, painstaking labor, and it's extraordinarily so in natural wine.
+Winegrowing and winemaking across all categories is precise, painstaking labor, and it's extraordinarily so in natural wine.
 Soil fertility and diversity in the vineyard's ecosystem are vital, meaning problems among the vines, like an invasion of leaf-munching Japanese beetles, require rethinking symbioses within the entire operation rather than locating a tank of pesticide spray.

 Another but: the ethos of natural wine doesn't necessarily mean these wines are "real" while others are not.
 Instead, think of "natural" as an indication of wine that's as unmanipulated as possible.
-Any naturally occurring flaws are included, and often celebrated.
+Any naturally occurring flaws are included and often celebrated.
 Ever hear the phrase a square is a rectangle, but a rectangle is not always a square?
 Keep that in mind: a natural wine is organic and sometimes biodynamic, though organic and biodynamic wines are not always natural.

 Though natural wine is among the strictest and most self-imposed versions of winemaking, there's no legal classification or regulated standard to define the actual process.
 Unlike biodynamic winemaking, the natural wine movement is not attributed to a single individual.
 That said, there are established organizations, like VinNatur, that aid in defining and regulating those who make natural bottles.

 With talk of "real" wine versus "fake" comes talk of "good" wine versus "bad."
 Here's the catch: the term "bad wine" is as vague, individualized and variable as is "good wine."
 A reliable way to judge good versus bad is the "Sip Test."
 Taste the wine in front of you.
 Do you want another sip?
 And another?
-The point: "good wine" is wine that you enjoy drinking.
+The point: "good wine" is a wine that you enjoy drinking.
 Stripped of its label, it should taste good to you, period.